 Fonda San Miguel, an Old World Hacienda in Austin

 It’s been a difficult month for us—having gone through the stress of dealing with some health issues, the shock of my father-in-law passing a few weeks ago while we were on vacation in New York, and for missing our older son, Joshua, terribly who is currently away for a Debate Camp at the University of Texas at Austin.
-With all that, I haven’t had enough time (or energy) to plan a party for Keith’s 50th birthday.
+With all that, I haven’t had enough time (or energy) to plan a party for my husband’s 50th birthday.

-My plan for the second stop is Brazil (churrasco) but since we are still in Austin, and Joshua doesn’t like eating a lot of meat, so we may just opt for Thai food instead.
+My plan for the second stop is Brazil (churrasco) but since we are still in Austin, and older son doesn’t like eating a lot of meat, we may just opt for Thai food instead.
 Perhaps we will do Brazilian when we go back to Dallas.
 All I know is we will end up in Hawaii (Roy’s) on his actual birthday because he originally planned to spend his 50th in Hawaii.
 I’m hoping in spite of the lack of a grand trip for this special milestone, I can make it up to him through his palate and still make it a memorable birthday celebration.